Fabian-Gruenbichler/rust/src/doc/reference/src/introduction.md

 You can contribute to this book by opening an issue or sending a pull request to [the Rust Reference repository].
 If this book does not answer your question, and you think its answer is in scope of it, please do not hesitate to [file an issue] or ask about it in the `t-lang/doc` stream on [Zulip].
 Knowing what people use this book for the most helps direct our attention to making those sections the best that they can be.
-We also want the reference to be as normative as possible, so if you see anything that is wrong or is non-normative but not specifically called out, please also [file an issue].
+And of course, if you see anything that is wrong or is non-normative but not specifically called out as such, please also [file an issue].

 [book]: ../book/index.html
 [github issues]: https://github.com/rust-lang/reference/issues
 [standard library]: std
 [the Rust Reference repository]: https://github.com/rust-lang/reference/
 [Unstable Book]: https://doc.rust-lang.org/nightly/unstable-book/
-[_Expression_]: expressions.md
 [cargo book]: ../cargo/index.html
 [cargo reference]: ../cargo/reference/index.html
+[example rule]: example.rule.label
 [expressions chapter]: expressions.html
 [file an issue]: https://github.com/rust-lang/reference/issues
 [lifetime of temporaries]: expressions.html#temporaries